iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/ARCHITECTURE_v0.24.md

 # Ohkami v0.24 Architecture

-This overview explains how the framework is organized inside the `ohkami` crate so developers know where to look when exploring the source.
+This guide explains how the framework is organized so you can quickly locate modules in the source tree.

 ## Crate Layout